Tranzakt/Visual-Laravel/DEV-ENVT.md

 The service containers hold copies of all the services that Laravel calls remotely
-(like SQL/NoSql/Queue databases, search engines, database administratior tools etc.).
+(like SQL/NoSql/Queue databases, search engines, database administrator tools etc.).
 These microservice containers are typically unaltered copies of pre-generated base images, and so take very little time to build.